juliakloiber/superrr/_cities/beirut.md

 Join us for a drink, bite and hang out with great like-minded ladies.
 Bring a friend to diversify our crowd!
 Women* from various backgrounds (art, science, tech, music … whatever floats your boat!) meet and chat, exchange ideas and have a nice evening together.
 No agenda.

 Please feel free to bring a +1 to extend the group.

-If you want to join please drop me an email.